 How to Grow Dichondra Silver Falls

-This plant isn’t too fussy and can be grown in your garden bed or potted for indoor and outdoor use.
+This plant isn’t too fussy and can be grown in your garden bed or potted on a plant stand or hanging basket for indoor and outdoor use.
 These plants love the sun so make sure that wherever you place your Dichondra Silver Falls, it must receive some direct sunlight each day.

 Due to its low-growing and creeping nature, this plant looks best given some room to spread and weave itself around other plants and ornaments in the garden.